SlackmasterFelipeCafe/SquamataCheckCSV/README.md

-# SquamataCheckCSV - Jupyter notebook for reading in CSV files and checking Min Max
+# SquamataCheckCSV - Jupyter notebook for reading in CSV files, replacing null vallues witha user selected value and writting this file to a new CSV file

 ### Version 1.1